ikt32/scripts-updates/licgen-readme.md

 your localappdata.

 The license should be generated in `%localappdata%\ikt\License\` and it can be restored to the same location.
-After restoring the license file, scripts should pick it up and be activated again automatically.
+After restoring the license file, programs should pick it up and be activated again automatically.

 If no backups are made, re-subscribing is necessary to generate a new license.